fdiogo/react-untabbable/README.md

 ### Component

-The component having more than 1 child and you can mix React elements with simples nodes (string, number, etc..).
+The component supports having more than 1 child and you can mix React elements with simples nodes (string, number, etc..).
 Elements **must** support receiving a ref.

 | Prop            | Type      | Default | Description                     |